dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Get-ADObjectParentDN.md

 ## PARAMETERS

 ### -DN
-The distinguished name of the object to return the parent from.
+Specifies the distinguished name of the object to return the parent from.

 ```yaml
 Type: System.String